LMuchapirei/relate/README.md

 Implement Core Features
   1. Relationship Management:
-    Use a Firestore collection to store relationship details.
+    Use a appwrite collection to store relationship details.
     Each document would store data such as:
     Name
     Contact Information